CLoaKY233/GameBoy/README.md

 - GitHub Issues: [Report a bug](https://github.com/cloaky233/GameBoy/issues)
 - Discord: [Join our community](#) (coming soon)

 ---

 <p align="center">
-Made with ❤️ by CLoaK | Powered by Rust and Tauri
+Made with 💜 by CLoaK | Powered by Rust and Tauri
 </p>

-*Note: This project now uses pure Rust implementation for enhanced performance and security.*
+*Note: Grimoire represents the evolution of Boostify, bringing enhanced monitoring capabilities and a more comprehensive optimization suite.*